-Starting a university degree can seem like entering a different world - one with a language all of its own.
-Just when you'd gotten used to talking about ATARs, VTAC and study scores, you're now learning a whole new vocabulary.
+Applying for university can seem like entering a different world - one with a language all of its own.
 Here are some of the terms you're sure to get to know as your student goes through uni.
 For more, you can always visit our online glossary at: deakin.edu.au/glossary.